VerifiedJoseph/intruder-alert/README.md

 **Notes**

-The backend folder does not need to be reachable in the browser and access should blocked with a reverse proxy rule .
+The backend folder does not need to be reachable in the browser and access should blocked with a reverse proxy rule.
 </details>

 ## Configuration